Lassonde welcomes Dr. Satinder Kaur Brar as Love Chair in Environmental Engineering

 Dr. Brar was chosen because of her impressive career as a research leader in the field of environmental engineering.
 Her portfolio covers all aspects of fundamental and applied research and development activities in the fields of water security, sustainable groundwater sources, smart environmental technologies for renewable energy and climate change adaptation, green infrastructure and environmental protection and sustainability.
 Her term will be for an initial five-year period, renewable for a further five years, subject to review.

 As the successful appointee, Dr. Brar will work on the intersecting areas of environmental engineering and its impact on the overall wellbeing of the global community.
-Her role is to enrich faculty and student research, broaden and enliven the teaching endeavor, and inspire a deep sense of environmental stewardship in graduates.
+Her role is to enrich faculty and student research, broaden and enliven the teaching endeavour, and inspire a deep sense of environmental stewardship in graduates.

 Dr. Brar holds an MTech in Environmental Science and Engineering from the Indian Institute of Technology (IIT), Bombay, Mumbai, India and MSc in Organic Chemistry from Pune University.
 She received her PhD in Water Sciences from INRSETE in 2007.
 After a short post-doctoral fellowship at McGill University, she started her career as an Assistant Professor at INRS-ETE.